-1. information and blade measurements for your generator and turbine.
+1. Record the information and blade measurements for your generator and turbine.

-2. Push the wind turbine hub onto the hub quick connect.
-Place the turbine and fan so that the wind from the fan will blow directly towards the turbine blades.
+2. Push the Wind Turbine Hub onto the Hub Quick Connect.
+Place the turbine and fan so that the wind from the fan blows directly towards the turbine blades.